-In the midst of all this holiday partying with loved ones, it can be easy to forget how to be a standout guest.
-Yes, everyone knows the basics of how not to be total Grinch around the holidays, but it’s easy to accidentally be a terrible guest without even knowing it.
+In the midst of Thanksgiving with family, office holiday parties, Christmas with your loved ones, and New Year’s bashes with friends, the final two months of the year can feel like an endless party.
+And unfortunately, it’s easier than you think to forget how to be a standout guest.
+Yes, everyone knows the basics of how not to be a total Grinch, but it’s easy to accidentally be a terrible guest without even knowing it.
 Luckily, we have all of the tips, tricks and guidelines of basic etiquette for being the best holiday guest ever.

 Remember how everything at parties comes down to numbers?
 That’s why you don’t just bring a random friend along as a plus-one.
 If you really want to bring someone along, ask your host when you RSVP, but whether you can bring a guest or not is entirely at the host’s discretion.